CUBRID/cubrid-manual/en/sql/datatype.rst

         *   The year in the date part must be over 4 digits (available to start with 0) or the time part must include hours and minutes ([H]H:[M]M) at least.
 Otherwise the date pate are recognized as the TIME type of the [MM]SS format, and the following string will be ignored.

     *   If the one of the units (year, month, date, hour, minute and second) of the **DATETIME** string is greater than 999999, it is not recognized as a number, so the string including the corresponding unit will be ignored.
 For example, in '2009-10-21 20:9943:10', an error occurs because the value in minutes is out of the range.
-However, if '2009-10-21 20:1000123:10' is entered,'2009' is recognized as the the **TIME** type of the MMSS format, so that **TIME** '00:20:09' will be returned.
+However, if '2009-10-21 20:1000123:10' is entered,'2009' is recognized as the **TIME** type of the MMSS format, so that **TIME** '00:20:09' will be returned.

     *   If you convert the time-date sting to the **TIME** type, the date part of the string is ignored but the date part format must be valid.